rcghpge/rcghpge/README.md

 ### About Me:

-- 🔭 **Current Focus**: Completing my degree, pursuing research at the undergraduate level, and conducting R&D at a broader scope in building the coolest stuff.
+- 🔭 **Current Focus**: Completing my degree, pursuing research at the undergraduate level, and conducting research and development with a focus on a broader scope.

 - 💻 **Aspirations**: Building cool stuff with cool peeps and contributing to society.
 Appreciating the little things in life.
 Building a better world.